Antique French Lanternier Caprice doll 36"

 Lanternier was founded in 1855 in Limoges, France a city renown for it's fine

 quality porcelain products, but they did not begin making porcelain doll heads

 Lanternier made bisque socket head Child or Lady dolls.
 Child dolls have a

 jointed composition and wood body, lady dolls on five piece lady bodies, open

-mouth with upper & lower teeth, open closed mouth, painted, glass or paperweight eyes
+mouth with upper and lower teeth, open closed mouth, painted, glass or paperweight eyes

 Guerre (Association to Aid War Widows).
 Ortyz may have been located at the Office of the

 Ministry of War Pensions address of; 37, 38, 39 Rue de Bellechasse, Paris,